gro-intelligence/api-client/docs/faq.md

 You must get an [authentication token](authentication#retrieving-a-token) from your Gro account.

-### I tried using my Gro username and login but am getting a 401 Unauthorized error
+### Why am I getting a 401 Unauthorized error when I try to use my Gro username and login?

 A Gro account gives you access to the web application at app.gro-intelligence.com.
 API access is sold as an add-on product you need to be activated for.
 To learn more about getting an API account, contact our sales team using the link at gro-intelligence.com/products/gro-api